PHYSICAL LAYER

 In physical layer select schema object (scott) > right click on physical diagram > objects and all joins

-You should now be able to see the joins created due to relationship imported at database level.
+You should now be able to see the joins created due

 How to create Foreign Key (Equi) joins in Physical Layer:

-In physical layer select schema object (scott) > click on physical diagram icon on toolbar > click on new join icon on toolbar > Drag the Join Tool from EMP to DEPT table
+> click on new join icon on toolbar > Drag the Join Tool from EMP to DEPT table

-While creating joins manually at physical layer we should always consider CARDINALITY (how relationship between tables eg; 1-To-1, Many-To-1, Many-To-Many).
+between tables eg; 1-To-1, Many-To-1, Many-To-Many).
 We should always start at MANY side and ends with ONE side, as this will improve the performance of sql.

 How to create Complex (Non-Equi) joins in Physical Layer: